-Taiwan is progressively moving toward a policy of coexistence with the virus, but as the number of confirmed cases rises, not only the retail but also the food and beverage industry is bearing the brunt of the impact.
-According to Ministry of Economic Affairs figures, the overall value of F&B industry would reach NT$700 billion in 2021.
-The data reveals that, in comparison to past years, the share of digital platforms such as delivery and logistics has increased significantly, indicating that customers' dining habits have changed substantially because of the pandemic.
+Taiwan is progressively moving toward a policy of coexistence with the virus.
+Still, as the number of confirmed cases rises, not only the retail but also the food and beverage industry is bearing the brunt of the impact.
+According to Ministry of Economic Affairs figures, the overall value of the F&B sector will reach NT$700 billion in 2021.
+The data reveals that, compared to past years, the share of digital platforms such as delivery and logistics has increased significantly, indicating that customers' dining habits have changed substantially because of the pandemic.

-91APP, the first cloud native SaaS company in Taiwan, has released the "OMO Solution for food and beverage e-commerce”, with the goal of applying the OMO methodology that has effectively transformed retail sector to the F&B industry, to help them overcome the challenges of digital power in the pandemic.
-The solution will enable F&B enterprises that have not been able to properly integrate omni-channel membership data and apps to accelerate digital transformation, while developing first-party data, through F&B e-commerce and OMO strategies, to effectively grab data, offer emergency services, and realize omni-channel operating benefits, even in the face of an uncertain market scenario.
+91APP, Taiwan's first SaaS service company to go public, has released the "OMO Solution for food and beverage e-Commerce”, with the goal of applying the OMO methodology that has effectively transformed the retail sector to the F&B industry, to help them overcome the challenges of digital power in the pandemic.
+The solution will enable F&B enterprises that have not been able to properly integrate omni-channel membership data and apps to accelerate digital transformation, while developing first-party data, through F&B e-Commerce and OMO strategies, to effectively grab data, offer emergency services, and realize omni-channel operating benefits, even in the face of an uncertain market scenario.

-"Today, fragmented membership data and scattered digital resources are two largest challenges in the F&B industry, especially for medium and large F&B businesses which are lack of highly integrated and scaled CRM solution," stated Happy Lee, CPO of 91APP.
-"Even if they turn to order take-out, delivery services, and even start their e-commerce when the pandemic strikes, reservations, take-out, delivery, logistics, e-gift card and so on, from the physical restaurants to online various consumption scenarios, member data, and system connections have not been effectively integrated yet.
-As a result, when the pandemic struck, the number of people in restaurants fell.
+"Today, fragmented membership data and scattered digital resources are two largest challenges in the F&B industry, especially for medium and large F&B businesses which lack highly integrated and scaled CRM solutions," stated Happy Lee, CPO of 91APP.
+"Even if they turn to order take-out, delivery services, and even start their e-Commerce when the pandemic strikes, reservations, take-out, delivery, logistics, e-gift card and so on, from the physical restaurants to online various consumption scenarios, member data, and system connections have not been effectively integrated yet.
+As a result, the number of people in restaurants fell when the pandemic struck.
 Without data, it was not possible to communicate with VIP members online.
 Other channels, such as delivery platforms, were needed to locate new consumers.
 This had a significant impact on operations and was immediately reflected in performance."

-He went on to point out that the period of depending on high table turnover rates is over, and that creating a "member traffic pool" and "data monetization power" is the present objective of many retail businesses, and will be a key goal for many F&B companies in the future.
+He went on to point out that the period of depending on high table turnover rates is over, and that creating the power of "private traffic" and "data monetization" is the present objective of many retail businesses, and will be a key goal for many F&B companies in the future.
 The primary challenges faced by Taiwan F&B companies are the dispersion of member data and digital resources.
-F&B organizations of all sizes urgently need a set of large-scale management methodologies and excellent omni-channel integration.
+F&B companies of all sizes urgently need a set of large-scale management methodologies and excellent omni-channel integration.

-91APP's "OMO solution for F&B e-commerce" is designed to assist medium and large F&B companies to contend with the coexistence with the virus.
-It covers the following five scenarios: e-gift card, logistics, take out, delivery, and reservation/order meal, integrating five channel, official website, APP, LINE, restaurant, reservation system (such as inline), as well as the integration of five growth momentum OMO operation, POS, ERP, MarTechs, and AdTechs.
-Hope to help create a "member traffic pool" and "data monetization power" for F&B brands, create new catering experiences and drive new performance growth.
+91APP's "OMO solution for F&B e-Commerce" is designed to assist medium and large F&B companies in contending with the coexistence of the virus.
+It covers the following five scenarios: e-gift card, logistics, take out, delivery, and reservation/order meal, integrating five channels, official website, APP, LINE, restaurant, reservation system (such as inline), as well as the integration of five growth momentum OMO operation, POS, ERP, MarTechs, and AdTechs.
+In order to unleash the power of "private traffic" and "data monetization" for F&B brands, create new catering experiences, and drive new performance growth.